cbmira01/Ollama-for-SQL-Server/readme.md

 ## Why this project?

-- What are large language models capable of?
+- What are locally-hosted large language models capable of?
 - How can LLM capabilities be pulled into SQL Server?
 - How does one interact with Ollama's API surface?
 - How well can LLMs write SQL code from natural-language prompts?